By ·Updated July 2026

 The Keys and the Long Tail

-Key West has 2 indie roasters.
+Key West has 4 indie roasters.
 Baby's Coffee is the one most people have heard of — they've been roasting on US-1 outside Key West since the late '90s and built a small mail-order business around the location.
-Keys Coffee Co. is the other.
+Keys Coffee Co. and Latitude 24 Coffee — a small-batch organic and fair-trade Florida Keys roaster — fill out the list.

 The rest of Florida fills in with single-roaster towns up and down both coasts — Naples (2), Sarasota, Fort Myers (2), Vero Beach, Melbourne (2), and a long tail of smaller communities.
-None match Miami or Jacksonville for headcount, but the small-town operators are often the most interesting finds in any Florida road trip.
+None match Orlando, Jacksonville, or Miami for headcount, but the small-town operators are often the most interesting finds in any Florida road trip.

 What Florida Coffee Gets Right